CDC Prevalence Update FAQ

 It takes several years to gather and analyze the records and to go through the review process.
 The numbers from the previous prevalence report (in 2020) were from 2016.

 6. Why is prevalence higher in some states than in others?

 Significant differences remain in the frequency of autism diagnosis between the CDC’s monitoring sites.
-These range from a low of 1 in 76 in Colorado to a high of 1 in 32 in New Jersey.
+These range from a low of 1 in 60 in Missouri to a high of 1 in 26 in California.
 This may be due to how autism is diagnosed and documented in different communities.

 This likely reflects state and regional differences in children’s access to autism screening as well as differences in the CDC’s access to the school and medical records used to estimate prevalence.